vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 Given the text, DBpedia Spotlight allows us to find the entities **Tiber** and **Italy**[^4] in the text, and then we replace them with **River** and **Country**.
 Then, we apply the word2vec algorithm to generate type representations.
 We call this approach Type2Vec (T2V).

 The key difference between this representation and the other standard metric used for similarity evaluation is that this kind of representation allow us to evaluate a usage-based similarity between concepts.
-We can see some examples in the next table.
+We can see some examples in the next table in which we compare the similariy computed using T2V (cosine similarity) with one of the measures used in the literature to computethe distance between two concepts[^2].

 | Type 1           | Type 2                  | Sim - wpath | Sim - T2V |
 |------------------|-------------------------|-------------|-----------|